bringsyrup/simplex/README.md

-# simple simplex method solver for max or min optimization.
+# simplex method solver for max or min optimization.

 all you have to do is download the file simplex.py (by cloning this repo) and make the file executable.